erSubhashThapa/100daysofcode/r1-log.md

 ![ScreenShot](log_imgs/R1D33/num.png)

-And oddly enough, the script with the div will log a different result if I keep everything the same but I step throught the whole script in the debugger slowly.
+And oddly enough, the script with the div will log a different result if I keep everything the same but I step through the whole script in the debugger slowly.

 ![ScreenShot](log_imgs/R1D33/step.png)